jhkliu42/academic-kickstart/content/piano/.ipynb_checkpoints/_index-checkpoint.md

 In addition to playing piano, he is also an experienced choral baritone, having sung with the Munich International Choir, the Bay Area Classical Harmonies, and the Berkeley City Symphony.
 As a singer, he has worked with conductors including Magen Solomon, Marika Kuzma, Ken-David Masur, and Christian Reif.
 He currently sings with the UC Berkeley Chamber Chorus, under the direction of Wei Cheng, and studies with Christine Brandes.

-Please contact at jhliu42 at berkeley dot edu for performance-related inquiries.
+Please contact at jhkliu42 at gmail dot edu for performance-related inquiries.